-Kudos in this episode go to the Brooklyn Public Library.
+Kudos in this episode go to a group of Alabama libraries.

 Do you have a suggestion for a topic for a future episode?
 Want to nominate someone for kudos?
 Let me know in the comments.